 Guard- Khalil McKenzie (Los Angeles Wildcats- Seattle Seahawks)

 Seahawks G Depth Chart- Ethan Pocic, Phil Haynes, Mike Iupati, Damien Lewis, Chance Warmack, Kyle Fuller, Jordan Simmons, Demetrius Knox, Jordan Roos

 Khalil McKenzie is going to face an uphill battle to make this roster.
 The son of former Raider GM Reggie McKenzie.
 Khalil is a former nose tackle at the University of Tennessee.
-McKenzie has a high upside and is worth developing but is probably headed to the practice squad.

 T/G- Juwann Bushell-Beatty (Houston Roughnecks- Carolina Panthers)